 If you have a time-limited certificate you should be registered as a participant in MOC.
 Even if you have a lifetime certificate, you should be registered as a participant in MOC.

-Beginning in August 2013, the American Board of Medical Specialties (ABMS) and the American Board of Orthopaedic Surgery (ABOS) will publish on their websites the names of diplomates who have registered to participate in MOC.
-This information will be available to the public, hospital administrators, and state officials.
+Beginning in August 2013, the American Board of Medical Specialties (ABMS) and the American Board of Orthopaedic Surgery (ABOS) began to publish on their websites the names of diplomates who have registered to participate in MOC.
+This information is available to the public, hospital administrators, and state officials.
 If your licensure or credentialing requires MOC participation, your name should appear on that list.
-Visit the ABOS website at www.abos.org and click on the “How to Sign up for MOC” icon at the top of the screen.
-Follow the prompts to register as an MOC participant.
+Follow the directions under the “How to Sign Up for MOC” section at http://www.abos.org/moc to log in to make certain you are a registered participant of MOC.

 In general, the 10-year MOC process requires that you:

 - Obtain 120 orthopaedic related AMA PRA Category 1 Continuing Medical Education (CME) Credits in each of two consecutive 3-year cycles, totaling 240 credits over 6 years, and

 - Include a minimum of 20 credits of Scored and Recorded Self-Assessment Examination(s) within the total 120 CME credits required for each 3-year cycle, and

 - Complete a secure cognitive examination.

 If your certification expires in 2016 or sooner, the ABOS has customized a schedule for you to follow to earn the requisite CME within an abbreviated cycle of recertification.
 Contact the ABOS at 919-929-7103 or view your MOC timeline at the ABOS web site to learn about your specific requirements and related